Edb83/snake/README.md

 #### Fonts

 [Orbitron](https://fonts.google.com/specimen/Orbitron#about) - for consistency and simplicity this is the only font used.
 The blend of robotic straight lines and biologic curves is decidedly sci-fi and particularly fitting for Cyber Snake.
-This was chosen over more hard-edged retro typefaces because it hints at something more organic and less robotic, in the same way that the snake's hard edges are juxtaposed with the exploding food globs.
+This was chosen over more hard-edged retro typefaces because it hints at something more organic and less robotic, in the same way that the snake's hard edges are juxtaposed with the round food globs.

 #### Audio